 External Bird Anatomy

-- Eye: Whoever came up with the phrase "eagle eye" wasn't joking -- birds have extraordinarily accurate vision.
+- Eye: Whoever came up with the phrase "eagle eye" wasn't joking--birds have an extraordinarily accurate vision.
 The eye holds scores of receptor cells, called rods and cones, that translate whatever the bird looks at to the image that it sees.
 To give an idea of how sharp their sight is, humans typically have around 200,000 of these cells per millimeter inside of their eyes.
-Some birds, particularly birds of prey, have five times that many!
+Some birds, particularly birds of prey, have five times that many.

 - Wings: A bird's wings are constructed of a series of small thin bones similar to miniature versions of the bones in human arms.
 Externally, the wings are home to several different kinds of feathers: the Primary Flight Feathers, the Secondaries, the Main and Lesser Coverts, the Tertials, and the Alula.

-- Tail: During flight, a bird's tail acts much like the tail of an airplane -- it's used like a rudder to help the bird steer.
+- Tail: During flight, a bird's tail acts much like the tail of an airplane--it's used as a rudder to help the bird steer.
 The muscles of the tail also aid in helping the bird expand its lungs to take in extra air when needed.

-- Anus: The anus is the external opening through which the bird passes waste.
+- Anus: The anus is the external opening through which the bird passes its waste.

-- Brain: Being called a bird brain isn't necessarily a bad thing -- in fact, some may take it as a compliment!
-Birds are in fact extremely intelligent creatures, and as any bird owner knows, they never fail to surprise us with their capacity for learning.
+- Brain: Being called a bird brain isn't necessarily a bad thing--in fact, some may take it as a compliment!
+Birds are extremely intelligent creatures, and as any bird owner knows, they never fail to surprise us with their capacity for learning.

 - Trachea: The trachea is a long tube that runs from the bird's throat to its lungs, and transports fresh air for the bird to breathe.

 - Esophagus: The bird's esophagus is a narrow tube that transports food from the mouth to the crop, where it will be stored until it is digested.